Car-Free Planning

 · Developing urban districts (such as a downtown or residential neighborhood) where personal automobiles are unnecessary and automobile traffic is restricted.
 Such restrictions can be part- or full-time, and often include exceptions for delivery vehicles, taxis, and vehicles for people with disabilities.

-residents are discouraged from owning private cars.
+· Housing developments where residents are discouraged from owning private cars.

-commercial streets where driving is discouraged or prohibited.
+· Pedestrian-oriented commercial streets where driving is discouraged or prohibited.

-· Resorts and parks that
+· Resorts and parks that encourage or require non-automotive access.

-· Car-free days and car-free
+· Car-free days and car-free events.

-driving, such as during an air pollution emergencies or a major sport event
+· Temporary restrictions on driving, such as during an air pollution emergencies or a major sport event that would otherwise create excessive traffic problems.

 Retail areas often subsidize vehicle parking on the assumption that customers need to drive to make large purchases.
 This may sometimes be true, but not always.
-A study of consumer expenditures in British towns found that customers who walk actually spend more than those who drive, and transit and car travelers spend about the same amounts.
+Many cities find that a significant portion of shoppers arrive without a car and those who arrive by alternative modes are good shoppers.
+A study of Prince Street (Schaller Consulting 2006), a commercial street in SoHo, New York City found that:

-Table 1 Consumer Expenditure by Mode (Accent Marketing &
+Table 1 Consumer Expenditure by Mode (Accent Marketing & Research)

 Mode |